 As promised, the true story that inspired my, “Two Souls & an Orphan”.
 At least part of it.
 The two souls mentioned in the story are the Shadow Man and Maggie Bell.
-This is the story of my last encounter with the Shadow Man.
+This is the story of just one of my encounters with the Shadow Man.

 Copyright © 2019 Davina Rush